-Statutory Reference The Law Applicability Driver Education Distance Learning 105 ILCS 5/27-24.2 School districts may, on a case-by-case basis, allow a student to take a portion of a driver's education course through a distance learning program.
-Such decision must be approved by the school's administration, including the driver education teacher and the parent/guardian.
-The student may not take the entire driver education course through a distance learning program.
-The law applies to all school districts.
-Dissection Alternatives Act 105 ILCS 112/5 et seq.
+Statutory Reference The Law Applicability Dissection Alternatives Act 105 ILCS 112/5 et seq.
 Given the advancement of technology in school districts, all school districts are encouraged to make available and use alternatives to dissection, when the alternatives are appropriate and can provide an educational experience that is equal or superior to the traditional use of dissection.
 The law applies to all school districts.
 Heroin and Opioid Prevention Pilot Program 105 ILCS 5/22-81 The State Board of Education and Department of Human Services established a 3-year heroin and opioid drug prevention pilot program that offers educational materials regarding heroin and opioid abuse to all school districts.
 School districts may be reimbursed (subject to appropriation) by the Department of Human Services for any costs it incurs in connection with participation in the program.
 The program must use interactive teaching methods and technology to help students, parents and school staff understand the risks of drug use.
 This program applies to school districts voluntarily participating in the prevention program.
+Illinois P-20 Council 105 ILCS 5/22-45 One of the duties of the Illinois P-20 Council, established to study and make recommendations concerning education at all levels, is to make recommendations for the short and long term actions needed to recover learning in the wake of the Covid-19 pandemic including closing the digital divide for all students pertaining to access to devices, internet connectivity, and ensuring educators have the necessary support and training to provide high quality remote and blended learning to students.
+This law applies to the Illinois P-20 Council members.